fosini/Shey/index.md

-# About shey
+## About shey

-Shey is a brand new social network that allows you to share and rewind your limited days on earth.
+Shey is a social network that allows you to share and rewind your limited days on earth.
 With a modern mix of a diary and a photobook you can experience the world from different perspectives on a daily basis.

 ## About us

-Creator: Daniel F. Iyamu
+### Creator: Daniel F. Iyamu

 Contact: